Vinnie Pasquantino Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The 10.1 strikeouts per nine innings compiled by the White Sox pitching staff leads the league.
+- The pitching staff for the White Sox has a collective 10.2 K/9 to lead the league.

-- The White Sox have a 5.50 team ERA that ranks 28th across all league pitching staffs.
+- The White Sox's 5.60 team ERA ranks 29th across all MLB pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (58 total, 1.7 per game).
+- The White Sox allow the second-most home runs in baseball (60 total, 1.6 per game).

-- Cease makes the start for the White Sox, his eighth of the season.
-He is 2-1 with a 4.58 ERA and 43 strikeouts through 35 1/3 innings pitched.
+- Lynn makes the start for the White Sox, his eighth of the season.
+He is 1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Minnesota Twins, when he tossed five innings, allowing four earned runs while giving up five hits.
+- The right-hander last appeared on Friday against the Cincinnati Reds, when he went 6 2/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.